glaszig/SZTextView/README.md

 ## Requirements

 Your iOS project.
-(Tested on iOS versions 7.x, 8.0.
-Should also work on 5.x and 6.x)

-> **Note**: This is ARC-enabled code.
-You'll need Xcode 4.2 and OS X 10.6, at least.
-> **Note**: To run the tests you'll need Xcode 5 with XCTest.
+Unit-tested on iOS 8.x, 9.x, 10.x -- see `.travis.yml` for details.

 ## Installation